UVMCS120BS2019/nh-jl-nn-final-1/readme.md

 ended.
 It also has a second button that allows you to play again and this takes you  to the first screen to be able to start a new game.

-Keys and Buttons needed.
+## Keys and Buttons needed.
 To begin the actual game the user will use the left mouse button to click on the button and the same way when it comes to playing again.
 During the game, the user will use the up and down arrow key to basically move the paddle up and down to the direction of the ball.

-How to Win
+## How to Win
 To score a point the user has to get the ball across the field where the cpu cannot hit it.
 The first to get to five points win the entire game and you could play again i you are willing to with the help of the play again button.

-# Final Project 1
-Group Members:
+# Group Members:
 * Nicholas Hanoian
 * Jace Laquerre
 * Nana Nimako

-# Todo

-* figure out buttons
-* make the start screen
-* end screen
-* draw the two rectangles
-* moving ball
-* keyboard input
-* collision
-*

-# tasks
-* adapting shape classes to work with graphics library
-* write the main function to have different screens
-*